 To all fans of Czech food!
 Do you want to know what typical recipes represent Czech cuisine?
-What dishes are famous for Czech gastronomy?
+What dishes is the Czech gastronomy famous for?
 You've come to the right place, read on!

-➤ I was born in the Czech Republic, and I have lived there for more than 40 years, cooking daily for my family.
-I have carefully selected for you 12 traditional Czech foods that proudly represent our country.
+➤ I was born in the Czech Republic, and I have lived there for over 40 years, cooking daily for my family.
+I have carefully selected 12 traditional Czech foods that proudly represent our country for you.

 Below the list, you will find a quick description of each dish, including a photo and a link to the authentic recipe (it is written in English, no fear of the Czech language).